 Home team managers are free to use their players as they wish, within reasonable limits.
-All non-pitchers can be used at all positions for which they have a defensive rating.
+All nonpitchers can be used at all positions for which they have a defensive rating.
 Players may only be used at positions for which they are not rated if injuries and/or ejections during a game deplete all rated players at a position.
 Pitchers may not be used as pinch hitters unless all position players have already been used.

 The Advanced Injury Management (AIM) system is used to monitor and regulate player usage.
-Each TNL manager will need to use his players carefully, and keep track of the status and assigned role of each player as determined by the AIM system.
+Each TNL manager will need to use his players carefully, and to watch the status, RUse, MaxBF, and assigned role of each player as determined by the AIM system.
+This is especially true with Regular players who have a Season Factor of less than 100, and pitchers with low Recovery Factors.
+Position players who are Tired or Worn Out prior to a series should probably be replaced on the Active Roster for that week.